gschier/digitalocean-nomad-terraform/README.md

 # How to use
 terraform init
 terraform apply

+# A ./gen/ssh.sh and ./gen/tunnel.ssh will be generated with the
+# droplet IPs populated to help get started

+./gen/ssh.sh      # To SHH into primary node ./gen/tunnel.ssh  # To start SSH tunnel for Nomad/Vault/Consul/Fabio UIs
 ```

 You will be prompted for a DigitalOcean token, SSH fingerprint, and custer size (1, 3 or 5).